3410/7100 – Code of Conduct Part 1

 III.
 Student Rights and Responsibilities

-- Take part in all district activities on an equal basis.
+- Take part in all district activities on an equal basis regardless of race, color, creed, national origin, religion, gender or sexual orientation or disability.

-- Access school rules and receive an explanation of those rules from school personnel.
+- Access school rules and, when necessary, receive an explanation of those rules from school personnel.

 Student Responsibilities